 Wynston is definitely an "LBE" with more "whoa" than "go".
 He enjoys human attention, has remarkable patience for his age, and his learning style is to take a few moments to sort things out.
-Wynston accumulated some trail time before leaving — without mom — and we always found him a pleasure to handle... and so of course we miss him!
+Wynston accumulated some trail time before leaving — without mom — and we always found him a pleasure to handle.

 We definitely do NOT call horses by their breeder prefix instead of their given name, but Willow had answered to "Willow" for all but the first few months of her life and through three prior owners, so we went with it.

-"Legolas" was purchased to be Jim's future riding horse and a friend for Yamsi, knowing that our Arab mare was in her final years.
+"Legolas" was purchased to be Jim's future riding horse and a friend for Yamsi (above), knowing that our Arab mare was in her final years.
 It turned out that Legolas had a lot to learn from us (including that mare!), and we in turn learned a lot from him.

-All that progress still didn't make Legolas and Jim into an ideal team, however, so — with some sadness — we sent Legolas to be started under saddle and eventual consignment.
-The choice was the right one, and the timing was perfect.
-Legolas now answers to "Fenrir" and his new family is a truly good fit — everyone is happy!
+All that progress still didn't turn Legolas and Jim into an ideal team, however, so — with some sadness — we sent Legolas to be started under saddle and eventual consignment.
+Our choice was resoundingly the right one, and the timing was perfect.
+Legolas now answers to "Fenrir" and his new family — human and equine — is a truly good fit — everyone is happy!

 We always enjoy Fenrir's appearances in photos and videos on Instagram: @allthewildplaces and @jason.n.gardner